KrisBruurs/churn-prediction-modelling/README.md

 - `make render`: run the Quarto preview for the report
 - `make remove_data`: remove downloaded data and HTML outputs

-## Notes

-- The Kaggle CLI requires an API token.
-Follow Kaggle setup instructions and place `kaggle.json` in your user profile as required by the CLI.
-- If `make render` fails with a Quarto not found error, ensure the Quarto CLI is installed and on PATH.

 ## Output